Skip to main content

 Biography

-I joined CMCI as a lecturer in Games and Immersive Media in July 2023.
-I have previously worked at Royal Holloway, the University of East Anglia, Concordia University, and Manchester Metropolitan University, where I held a position as a lecturer in Film and Media from 2021 to 2023.
+Rob joined CMCI in July 2023.
+Prior to taking up his current post he had worked at Royal Holloway, the University of East Anglia, Concordia University, and Manchester Metropolitan University, where he held a position as a lecturer in Film and Media.

-I have spent much of my career working as part of multidisciplinary research teams.
-As a postdoctoral fellow at Concordia’s Technoculture, Art and Games lab I led a team conducting an SSHRC-funded study of video game modding cultures.
-Between 2014 and 2019 I was part of Ego-Media, an ERC-funded project exploring emerging forms of digital self-presentation, based at KCL.
-More recently I was attached to the AHRC-funded project Political Ideology, Rhetoric and Aesthetics in the Twenty-First Century: The Case of the 'Alt-Right'.
+Rob’s research explores the expressive affordances of popular digital forms and genres, with a particular focus on videogames.
+He has spent much of his academic career working as part of multidisciplinary research teams.
+As a postdoctoral fellow at Concordia’s Technoculture, Art and Games lab he led a team conducting an SSHRC-funded study of videogame modding cultures.
+Between 2014 and 2019 he was part of Ego-Media, an ERC-funded project focused on emerging forms of digital self-presentation, based at KCL.
+More recently he held a post as senior researcher on the AHRC-funded project Political Ideology, Rhetoric and Aesthetics in the Twenty-First Century: The Case of the 'Alt-Right'.

 Research interests and PhD supervision